 The filmwork Hunga Tonga navigates dreamscapes of earth, sea, and space by exploring the connections between humans, microscopic organisms, and the newly-formed volcanic island Hunga Tonga in the South Pacific.

 Through a huge volcanic eruption ten years ago, Hunga Tonga emerged from the depths of the ocean.
-Being a young island, Hunga Tonga exists as a porous interface between land and sea, rapidly evolving as it adjusts to its new life above water.
-Challenging human conceptions of time, narrative, and the boundaries between species, the film visualizes different, alien states of embodiment.
-Hunga Tonga invites the viewer to experience time like a volcanic island, ancient microscopic organism, or the ocean.
-As the island will tell you itself, nature is not static; there is no island outside of time.
+Being a young island, it exists as a porous interface between land and sea, rapidly evolving as it adjusts to its new life above water.
+Challenging human conceptions of time, narrative, and the boundaries between species, the film visualizes various alien states of embodiment.
+Hunga Tonga invites the viewer to experience time like a volcanic island, an ancient microscopic organism, and the ocean.
+As the island will tell you itself, nature is not static: there is no island outside of time.

 The work is one outcome of SUPERFLEX’s expedition to Hunga Tonga aboard the ship Dardanella in 2018 as part of a larger research project, Deep Sea Minding, commissioned by TBA21-Academy under the programme The Current.